youngbryanyu/SimpliStash/README.md

 To run the CLI, run `sstash-cli <ip> <port>`.
 See [Example](#example) for an example.

 ## Example
-1. `sstash 3000 3001`: Starts a single node with its main server on port 3000 and read-only server on port 3001 using.
+1. `sstash 3000 3001`: Starts a master node with its main server on port 3000 and read-only server on port 3001 using.
-2. `sstash-cli localhost 3000`: Connects to the primary port.
+2. `sstash-cli localhost 3000`: Connects to the master node's primary port using the CLI.
 3. `sstash 4000 4001 localhost 3000`: Spins up a read-replica of the master node listening on port 3000.
+4. `sstash-cli localhost 4001`: Connects to the read-replica's read-only port using the CLI.